sergulaydore/EE-551-Fall-2019/lecture12/README.md

 # Lecture 12
-In this lecture, we will cover:
+In this lecture, we covered:
 - Solutions for Homework 7
 - Queues
 - Trees
-- Indexing, Slicing, Filtering, Computing Statistics in Pandas

-Note that Chapter 19-20 from Allen Downey et al's book "How to Think Like a Computer Scientist" and Chapter 5 from Wes McKinney's book "Python for Data Analysis".
+Note that Chapter 19-20 from Allen Downey et al's book "How to Think Like a Computer Scientist".